Digestive Bitters: Benefits and the Fascinating Evolution of Bitter Taste Receptors

 Dandelion flowers, leaves and roots (not pictured) are all tonics for the liver and make a great component for Digestive Bitters

-The main herb used in our Digestive Bitters formula is dandelion root.
+The main herb used in our Digestive Bitters recipe is dandelion root.
 While cooling bitters like dandelion and burdock do stimulate digestive fluids, taken over time on their own they can also suppress the heat that is necessary for healthy digestion.
-When combined with a warm component like Angelica, however, a blend has the necessary balance to support both actions and should generally be appropriate for long term use.
-We combine our Digestive Bitters this way, along with a touch of turmeric, which is also warming, to complement the cooler natures of the other roots and leaves in the formula.
+When combined with warm components like angelica or turmeric, however, a blend has the necessary balance to support both actions and should generally be appropriate for long term use.
+We combine our Digestive Bitters this way to complement the cooler natures of the other roots and leaves in the formula.

 ---------------------------------------------------------------------------------------------